hewei2001/ReachQA/README.md

     from LLMs to MLLMs
 </h1></div>

-This is the official repository for 📃 [Distill Visual Chart Reasoning Ability from LLMs to MLLMs](https://arxiv.org/abs/2410.18798).
+This is the official repository for 📃[Distill Visual Chart Reasoning Ability from LLMs to MLLMs](https://arxiv.org/abs/2410.18798).

 You have two options to obtain our dataset: